phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 ([Try it on the playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=e160ee8a64cba4cebc1c0473dcecb7c8))

 Here we use the [`mem::replace`] function to replace the heap allocated value with a new struct instance.
 This allows us to move the original `heap_value` to the stack, while the `self_ptr` field of the struct is now a dangling pointer that still points to the old heap address.
 When you try to run the example on the playground, you see that the printed _"value at:"_ and _"internal reference:"_ lines show indeed different pointers.
-So heap allpcating a value is not enough to make self-references safe.
+So heap allocating a value is not enough to make self-references safe.

 [`mem::replace`]: https://doc.rust-lang.org/nightly/core/mem/fn.replace.html